rosedj1/CMSOfficeHours/Programming/Python/Basics.md

 	for arg in argv:					# each one will be iterated over print "do stuff"

-# NOTE: argv is a tuple!
+# NOTE: `argv` is not originally a tuple, but gets passed in as one.
 ```

 Lambda functions